 What is Centered Yoga?

 Centered Yoga is an elegant method of yoga practice with a Zen vibe and focuses on Eight Vital Principles.
 Learning to flow into the postures with lightness, alignment and intelligence in the body – creates ease and openness.
-Movement with an “inner smile” meditative state guides all the actions, making them fluid, graceful and harmonious.
+Movement with an “inner smile” meditative state, guides all of the actions– making them fluid, graceful and harmonious.

-A zen movement of practice is created with an inner power that aligns your body wisdom for strength and healing.
+A zen movement of practice is created with an inner power and an Inner Smile that aligns your body wisdom for strength and healing.

 “The application of the principles of practice is meant to give the body the maximum inner space and ease by following its natural lines and its relationship with gravity, the air pressure and other stresses imposed on it by the environment that it is subject to.
 This is only possible if we listen to the body from a meditative state of mind or total attention.
 In this state of mind we can initiate each movement from the energy body, which then intern pulls and guides the physical body through the movement.
 In the practice of yoga, this process is applied to our own physical body.” – Dona Holleman